How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 Again, screen size does not affect Toyota’s video restriction policy.

-Toyota Entune was Toyota’s earlier infotainment system used before the updated multimedia platform.
+Toyota Entune was Toyotas system for entertainment and information.
+It was used before the updated platform for multimedia came out.

 Many drivers search for “Toyota Entune video,” assuming it might support streaming.